 You just have to know where to look.
 Sure, you can use Google, Yahoo, or Bing to search for sites where you can learn new skills , but I figured I’d save you some time.
 Here are the top 40 sites I have personally used over the last few years when I want to learn something new.
 50 Things Everyone Should Know - StumbleUpon.
 By Mark and Angel Self-reliance is a vital key to living a healthy, productive life.

 In the process, I’ve learned that making little changes in our attitudes, habits, and environment can have a big impact.
 So today, I thought I’d compile a list of 100 ways to simplify your life – from the practical to the philosophical, and everything in between.
 Of course, not every item on the list will work for every person reading it.
-However, I hope that you’ll find at least a little something that speaks to you, helps you save some time, space, and energy — and perhaps even increases your serenity and happiness!
+10 TED Talks That Will Change the Way You Communicate.
 August 1st, 2012 By: Alvina Lopez Even the most eloquent of public and private speakers could always stand to tweak their communication skills just a little bit.

 After all, the ability to convey feelings and facts stands as essential to keeping the human species rolling along.
 Both the Internet and bookshelves sport advice a-go-go on how to get points across as clearly as possible, and the venerable open source lecture series TED does not disappoint in this regard.
 Brain Pickings.
 95 best websites you should bookmark today.
 Google is the internet surfer's best friend and worst enemy.

 If you know what you're after, just type it into the search engine's famous little box and – hey presto – you'll be given a list of related sites in order of relevance.
 Such is Google's dominance that its name has become a synonym for search.
 And rightly so.
 When was the last time you Yahooed something?
 And good though Bing is, it's not ringing our bell just yet.